fdbozzo/foxbin2prg/docs/FoxBin2Prg_Internals.md

 Those configuration files are valid for a single table only.
 The idea is to have special settings for single tables.
 It is possible to create a template with all options and comments via
 ```
-DO FOXBIN2PRG.PRG WITH "-t","template.dbf.cfg"  &&==> Generates a template for table.dbf.cfg per table config file with newest settings
+DO FOXBIN2PRG.PRG WITH "-t","template.dbf.cfg"  &&==> Generates a template for table.dbf.cfg per table config file with newest settings.
 ```

 See [command line](./FoxBin2Prg_Run.md#usage-2).